lightscript/lightscript.org/pages/docs/docs.md

 Because LightScript is a (rough) superset of JavaScript, the `const` keyword is also valid:

-    const greeting = 'May the force be with you'
+    const greeting = 'Hello, World!'

-### `const` with type annotations

-    greeting: string = 'May the force be with you'

-LightScript uses Facebook's [Flow](flowtype.org) typechecker and type syntax.
+LightScript uses Facebook's [Flow](flowtype.org) typechecker and type syntax, so you can optionally annotate types:

+    greeting: string = 'Hello, World!'

 As a rule of thumb, anywhere you can use Flow syntax in JavaScript, you can use the same syntax in LightScript.

+Integration with the Flow typechecker has **not been built yet**, so while you can annotate your types, they will not yet be statically checked.
+As a stopgap, the `babel-preset-lightscript` includes [tcomb](https://github.com/gcanti/babel-plugin-tcomb), which provides runtime typechecks.

 Note that, unlike in JavaScript, the `:` cannot be followed by a newline.